Sameerdeshmukh18/TwitterBackend/README.md

 }
 ```

-Also Give AWS S3 Full Access directly attach this permission to user

 Note: Permissions granted to the user must be thouhrougly checked as we can limit the permissions to user based on the actions performed by them in aws account.

 Create Access Key